-I studied Design at Goldsmiths, University of London whilst working as an interaction designer at Imagination.
-I also enjoy speaking at conferences and working with educational institutions such as the Royal College of Art, Stanford University and Portland State.
+I am a visiting tutor at the world’s #1 Art & Design University, the Royal College of Art, and the University of London.
+I studied Design at Goldsmiths, University of London whilst working as a UX designer at Imagination.
+I also enjoy speaking at conferences such as Service Design in Government and working with educational institutions such as Stanford University and Portland State.
 My writing has featured in publications such as Touchpoint – The Service Design Journal and more recently Design Transitions with my thoughts on the shifts in the understanding and application of design within and outside of the design industry.

 2016- present: Innovation Unit

 My role at Innovation Unit is at the interface of applying design thinking and scaling social innovation.
 I am helping major foundations, departments of the NHS and Government to see their world through a different lens, and to apply change that may be radical and in difficult circumstances, but has far reaching effects for our collective wellbeing.

 2015- present: Uscreates